maueroats/teaching/content/ap-cs/karel/essentials.md

 On the lab computers, DrJava is on the Desktop in the Computer Science folder.
 Unfortunately it is not in the windows menu at this time.

 At home you will need to download [DrJava](http://drjava.org/).

-Mac OS X users read the instructions carefully; do not download the disk image (".dmg") file.
+* Mac OS X: read the instructions carefully; do not download the disk image (".dmg") file.
+* Windows 10: install [Oracle Java 8 JDK](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) and DrJava should work fine.
+You may need to uninstall other versions of Java.

 ### Running DrJava